colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 }
 ```

-The `trySelectColumn` method figures out if the player clicked a column.
-If the player clicked on the column, it will run the `columnSelected` callback with the selected column.
+The `trySelectColumn()` method figures out if the player clicked a column.
+If the player has clicked on a column, it will run the `columnSelected` callback with the selected column's position index.
+For example, the leftmost column would have an index of `0` and the third column would have an index of `2`.

 ### Adding the callback logic

-Finally, you'll setup the click events in the `FrontEnd` class and handle them.
+Finally, you'll set up the click events in the `FrontEnd` class and handle them.

 In the `start` method, add an event listener for clicks on the document's body.
-This will call the `handleClick` method on the board with event data:
+This will call the `handleClick()` method on the board with event data:

 ```js
 export default class FrontEnd {